afsilvaluiz/rocketnotes-frontend/README.md

 ## ⚙️ How it works

-This project contains Front-end (React) and Back-end (Node) parts, however, this repository only contains the Front-end Web part, to access the Back-end repository go to the following [link](https://github.com/afsilvaluiz/rocketnotes-backend)
+This project contains Front-end (React) and Back-end (Node) parts, however, this repository only contains the Front-end Web part, to access the Back-end repository go to the following <a href="https://github.com/afsilvaluiz/rocketnotes-backend" target="_blank">link</a>.

 ## 🛠 Technologies